gregnavis/active_record_doctor/README.md

 * ...
 * `column_1, column_2, ..., column_(n - 1)`

-To discover such indexes automatically just follow these steps:
+To discover such indexes automatically, follow these steps:

 1. List extraneous indexes by running: